-Course Title & Code Credits Credit distribution of the course Eligibility Pre-requisite of the course Department offering the & Code Lecture Tutorial Practical criteria of the course course Modern Physics 4 3 0 1 Class XII pass NIL Physics and Astrophysics GE - 13 ar Pasy
+Course Title Credits Credit distribution of the course Eligibility Pre-requisite Department & Code Lecture Tutorial Practical criteria of the course course Modern Physics 4 3 0 1 Class XII pass NIL Physics and Astrophysics GE - 13 - •

 The objective of this course is to teach the physics foundation necessary for learning various topics in modern physics which are crucial for understanding atoms, molecules, photons, nuclei and elementary particles.
 These concepts are also important to understand phenomena in Laser physics, condensed matter physics and astrophysics.